cerus/edina/README.md

 ## Specification

 Edina programs are usually called scripts, even though they are compiled.
 A script contains many commands.
 Edina is not whitespace sensitive, and you do not have to terminate your statements.
-The only place where a terminator command is needed is in routine, loop or if blocks.
+The only place where a terminator command is needed is in routine-, loop- and if-blocks.

 Edina features a small set of commands which, when combined, can be used to create powerful and complex programs.